Combining data from similar studies (meta-analysis) can help to provide more reliable estimates of treatment effects.

 Systematic reviews of all the relevant, reliable evidence are needed for fair tests of medical treatments.
 To avoid misleading conclusions about the effects of treatments, people preparing systematic reviews must take steps to avoid biases of various kinds, for example, by taking account of all the relevant evidence and by avoiding biased selection from the available evidence.

-Even though care may be taken to minimize biases in reviews, misleading conclusions about the effects of treatments may also result from the play of chance.
+Even though care may have been taken to minimize biases in reviews, misleading conclusions about the effects of treatments may also result from the play of chance.
 Discussing separate but similar studies one at a time in systematic reviews may also leave a confused impression because of the play of chance.
-If it is both possible and appropriate, this problem can be reduced by combining the data from all the relevant studies, using a statistical procedure now known as ‘meta-analysis’.
+If it is both possible and appropriate, this problem can be reduced by combining estimates derived from all the relevant studies, using a statistical procedure now known as ‘meta-analysis’.

 Most statistical techniques used today in meta-analysis derive from the work of the German mathematician Karl Gauss and the French mathematician Pierre-Simon Laplace during the first half of the 19th century.
 One of the fields in which their methods found practical application was astronomy: measuring the position of stars on a number of occasions often resulted in slightly different estimates, so techniques were needed to combine the estimates to produce an average derived from the pooled results.
 In 1861, the British Astronomer Royal, George Airy, published a ‘textbook’ for astronomers (Airy 1861) in which he described the methods used for this process of quantitative synthesis.
 Just over a century later, an American social scientist, Gene Glass, named the process ‘meta-analysis’ (Glass 1976).